Failing Forward: My journey back up

 First off, I was a recluse, always in my shell and dealing with sharp criticisms daily… so the fish farm was my only outlet to relevance and meaning.
 So I worked myself away and took pride in seeing the results of a day’s work either in form of fishes that were growing or gleaming concrete walls of ponds whose spirogyra I had washed off.

 As the weeks progressed, I assumed more roles of managing the ponds, would go on trips with my Dad to get feeds, supplements and equipment.
 In those trips I would learn negotiation, valuation and much more.
-It was subtle
+It was subtle, but it was classes each day for me.
+I just wanted to learn, to understand, to be better.

 Purpose is built around a skill